-The Center for Emerging Markets’ India Lecture Series continued with a talk by Dr. Arvind Subramanian, who was Chief Economic Adviser to the Government of India from 2014-2018.
-In this lecture, Dr. Subramanian took stock of where the Indian economy stands post-Covid and assessed whether the recent inward turn can help realize India’s long-term potential.
-Explore a recent policy paper by Dr. Subramanian discussing the inward turn.
+In this talk, Dr. Arvind Subramanian, Chief Economic Adviser to the Government of India from 2014-2018, took stock of where the Indian economy stands following the COVID-19 pandemic and assessed whether the recent inward turn can help realize India's long-term potential.

 About Dr. Arvind Subramanian